ElementDrivesElement Class

 Name Type Inherited from Description

-className Accessor ReadOnly string Relationship The name of the BIS class associated with this class.
+className Accessor Inherited ReadOnly string Relationship The name of the BIS class associated with this class.

-id string Relationship The Id of this Entity.
+id Inherited string Relationship The Id of this Entity.

-iModel IModelDb Relationship The IModelDb that contains this Entity
+iModel Inherited IModelDb Relationship The IModelDb that contains this Entity

-schema Static undefined Relationship The Schema that defines this class.
+schema Static Inherited Relationship The Schema that defines this class.

-schemaName Accessor ReadOnly string Relationship The name of the BIS Schema that defines this class
+schemaName Accessor Inherited ReadOnly string Relationship The name of the BIS Schema that defines this class

 Defined in